amirezzati/Email-App-using-JAVA/README.md

 This was my fifth project of Advanced Programming (in JAVA) at University of Guilan in Jul 2020.

 # Description
 1. You should first compile all java files that you can accomplish it by IDE or using CMD.
+Also you can use the generated class in out folder.
 2. Then you should first run Server file (server.class) and then run Client file (client.class).